• Products

 Mutual funds, on the other hand, pool money from different investors and invest in underlying securities comprising stocks, bonds, money-market instruments, gold, etc. Unlike ULIPs, they don’t offer life coverage and are managed by asset management companies (AMCs).

-The table captures the key differences between ULIPs and mutual funds on various parameters:
+The table captures the key differences between ULIPs and mutual funds across various parameters:

 Parameters ULIPs Mutual Funds